tjdelgado/whats-in-my-fridge/README.md

 Flask app for tracking and checking what's in your fridge, when it expires, and what you can make with what's not expired in your fridge.

 ## Team Roster
-Thomas Delgado - TODO: Developer + Product Owner
+Thomas Delgado - TODO: Developer

 Pierre-Alex Journes - TODO: Developer